PepCity at the UEFA Champions League Final in Cardiff

 We coordinated and collaborated with Pepsico design centre and the other participating designers and chefs on the experiential space design, layout, lighting and construction of the project.

 PepsiCo for Champions League Final

-Design Group Italia and PepsiCo Design & Innovation Center have jointly designed an immersive experience to host an exclusive party at
+We worked together with PepsiCo Design & Innovation Center to create an immersive experience to host an exclusive party at

 from PepsiCo's portfolio: Gatorade, Lay's and Pepsi.
 Gatorade proposed an interactive experience for you to customize your own sports bottle.

 Video cameras allowed guests to take selfies with their personalized bottles and Gatorade orange jersey and then send photos to their own accounts.

 The Lay's area featured a live cooking show hosted by chef Andrea Mainardi to create delicious combinations with chips and traditional Italian ingredients.
 Pepsi brought the Kola House concept, a trendy and casual space with industrial chic style, where skilful Mixologists served cocktails made with an extract from the kola nut.

 Mix It Up by PepsiCo was an immersive, interactive space dedicated to design collaborations and exhibitions by leading talent during Milan Design Week 2016.
 The Mix It Up event, envisioned by us, showcased PepsiCo’s recent innovations across its leading brand portfolio of snacks, beverages, and nutritional products.
 We developed the layout, lighting, and coordinated and managed the construction of Mix It Up.